-Some users have discovered and reported a bug in Windows 10, not a crucial one, but still very annoying.
-After performing a specific number of operations, the Desktop turned black and the wallpaper disappeared.
+Some users have discovered and reported a bug in Windows, not a crucial one, but still very annoying.
+After performing a specific number of operations, the desktop background keeps going black, and the wallpaper disappears.

-Unfortunately, the newer versions of Windows operating system are full of similar, small but annoying bugs, and Windows users are constantly complaining about them, but they’re right.
+Unfortunately, the newer versions of the Windows operating system are full of similar minor but annoying bugs, and Windows users are constantly complaining about them, but they’re right.

-Luckily, you can solve this problem easily, with just a few clicks, because it is related to Show Desktop icons feature.
-It can be fixed right from your Desktop and we are presenting the steps in this article.
+Luckily, you can quickly solve the desktop background that keeps going black in Windows 10 problem with just a few clicks, and we are presenting the steps in this article.

-How can I fix black desktop background on Windows 10?
+How can I fix the black desktop background on Windows 10?